Make An Impact

 Click here to learn more about our faculty.

 Our program meets the educational requirements for the licensed professional clinical counselor (LPCC) credential in MN.
-Does our program meet licensure requirements in your state?
-Contact the state licensure board here.
+We will help you determine if we meet the licensure requirements in your state.
+You can also learn more here: Contact the state licensure board here.

 The Master of Arts in Counseling, Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).